Dog attacks elderly woman, child in Parma Heights

 The shepherd, named Afton, was rushed to an emergency veterinary clinic with very serious injuries.

-Parma Heights' Animal Control Officer declared the pit bull, named Thor, a vicious dog and placed it in quarantine.
+Parma Heights' animal control officer declared the pit bull, named Thor, a vicious dog and placed it in quarantine.

 Those who witnessed the attack say they had seen the pit bull out for walks many times before and never imagined it would have become so vicious.